Hiya! Nice to meet you!

 I graduated from Skidmore College in 2013 with a Bachelor of Science (cum laude) in Theater, with additional interests in Religious Studies and Genetics.
 After undergrad, I became a company member at Shakespeare & Company, working as a resident actor, director, and teaching artist.
 Six years later, I left New England for Old England, moving to the UK to pursue my postgraduate degree in Acting.
-For fun, I love baking, writing, reading, running, CrossFit, board games, learning everything from ASL to C++, and crafting.
-I'm very passionate about exclamation marks, and don't employ them nearly as much as I'd like.
-I’ve been barred from knitting: it stresses me out, which stresses my husband out, which stresses me out; lather, rinse, repeat.
+For fun, I love baking, writing, reading, running, dance cardio, board games, learning everything from ASL to C++, and crafting.
+I'm very passionate about exclamation marks, and thoroughly stressed out by knitting.

 I feel quite lucky to be able to say that my work as a theater artist expands beyond my acting adventures.
-I am so proud to share with you tales from my times as a director and as a teaching artist.
-Two summers ago, before embarking on my MFA adventure in England, I developed and ran Shakespeare & Company's newest summer program, Riotous Youth Extended Days, where Riotous Youth participants were offered the option to spend an additional two hours a day exploring the wider theatrical world.
+I am so proud to share with you tales from my seasons as a director and as a teaching artist.
+Summer of 2019, before embarking on my MFA adventure in England, I developed and ran Shakespeare & Company's newest summer program, Riotous Youth Extended Days, where Riotous Youth participants were offered the option to spend an additional two hours a day exploring the wider theatrical world.
 The preceding autumn, I co-directed Hamlet at Taconic High School, as part of Shakespeare & Company's 30th annual Fall Festival of Shakespeare: my fifth year directing and teaching in the program.
 Most recently, I worked with Beanstalk.co as an online pre-school edutainer, shaking and making imaginary food with very real children on Zoom.

 Gotta say, though: my proudest artistic accomplishment to date is my marriage to my wonderful best friend, partner, and husband, Douglas Seldin, a fellow actor, director, education artist, and more.